-Installing and running Session Recording requires few additional resources beyond what is necessary to run XenApp.
-However, if you plan to use Session Recording to record a large number of sessions or if the sessions you plan to record will result in large session files (for example, graphically intense applications), consider the performance of your system when planning your Session Recording deployment.
+Session Recording is a highly scalable system that handles thousands or tens of thousands of sessions.
+Installing and running Session Recording requires few extra resources beyond what is necessary to run XenApp and XenDesktop.
+However, if you plan to use Session Recording to record a large number of sessions or if the sessions you plan to record can result in large session files (for example, graphically intense applications), consider the performance of your system when planning your Session Recording deployment.

 Consider how much data you will be sending to each Session Recording Server and how quickly the servers can process and store this data.
 The rate at which your system can store incoming data must be higher than the data input rate.

 To estimate your data input rate, multiply the number of sessions recorded by the average size of each recorded session and divide by the time for which you are recording sessions.
 For example, you might record 5,000 Microsoft Outlook sessions of 20 MB each over an 8-hour work day.
 In this case, the data input rate is approximately 3.5 Mbps.
 (5,000 sessions times 20 MB divided by 8 hours, divided by 3,600 seconds per hour.)
 A typical Session Recording Server connected to a 100 Mbps LAN with sufficient disk space to store the recorded data is capable of processing data at around 5.0 Mbps based on the physical limits imposed by disk and network IOPS.
 This is the processing rate.
 In the example, the processing rate (5.0 Mbps) is higher than the input rate (3.5 Mbps), so recording the 5,000 Outlook sessions is feasible.